Environment and Sustainability (ENVS) - Bachelor of Arts

 ENVS 301.
 Science of Sustainability and Resilience.
 (3 Credits)

 A holistic inquiry into how humans might live the next chapter of our history, guided by the ecological principles of sustainability and resilience.
 Environmental problems and their possible solutions are analyzed critically and quantitatively; field experiences on campus and in the community involve students directly in the application of these principles.
 Themes include sustainable agriculture, green building, renewable energy, and conservation and restoration.
-Prerequisites: BIOL 130, BIOL 135, PHYS 125, or instructor permission.
+Prerequisites: BIOL 130 and BIOL 135, or instructor permission.

 ENVS 315.
 Food Policy & Politics.
 (3 Credits)